testdrivenio/django-aloe-bdd/example_bdd/README.md

     })
 ```

-You add a new URL path.
+Add one more URL path.
+Users need to target the specific friendship they want to accept or reject.

 **example/urls.py**